CODE REALIZE: GUARDIAN OF REBIRTH

 “Lupin” Tomoaki Maeno – Son Hak (Akatsuki No Yona), Natsume (Brothers Conflict), Keisuke Sanjou (Collar x Malice)

 For best gaming experience, below is the recommended play order:

 5) Lupin – his route only unlocks after clearing the others’ (happy ending)

-Cardia (Best Girl) – The main protagonist is one of the best characters in the game.
-Cardia’s development as a character was so well written that it was so bracing to play her as the MC.
+Cardia (Best Girl) – Cardia’s development as a character was so well written that it was so bracing to play her as the protagonist.
 This heroine can hold her ground during a fight (Van Helsing’s training), can sneakily escape when caught or cornered (Lupin’s training), can maneuver steam engine vehicles as well as understand their mechanics (Impey’s training), can distinguish chemical properties (through studying with Victor) and has the wit to think quick in hopeless situations or when being chased (through studying with Saint Germain).

 Unlike most otome MCs (the generic sass mouth damsel-in-distress type), Cardia is the exact opposite.
 She can take two or three mean punches and would still be able to get up on her feet afterwards.

 - the “lovable idiot”

 Impey’s route was a nice ride.
 This man is just a darling of a character.
 Impey is usually the comic-relief of the bunch and the most energetic.
 Despite being barraged with playful insults by his comrades, everyone seems to respect Impey’s engineering expertise as well as his exemplary cooking skills.
 Impey is also the only guy among the bachelors who falls in love with our heroine, at first sight.